- What is e-Health?

 - Hospital assets tracking

 IoT is extensively used in many other industries for effective inventory tracking.
-Hospitals and care centers can use IoT applications to find out which items need to be reordered and where the assets are located.
+Hospitals and care centers can use IoT healthcare applications to find out which items need to be reordered and where the assets are located.

 - Leveraging data analytics